alanjyu/alanjyu.com/README.md

 - `npm run build` is used for debugging and local testing.
 It complies the source code to [docs/](https://github.com/alanjyu/alanjyu.com/tree/master/docs) with local hyperlink references.
 - `npm run publish` is for the final release.
 It complies the source code to [docs/](https://github.com/alanjyu/alanjyu.com/tree/master/docs) but with absolute hyperlink references ("https://alanjyu.com/...").

-Note that the compiled CSS and JS file in [docs/](https://github.com/alanjyu/alanjyu.com/tree/master/docs) aren't subject to be overwritten.
+Note that the compiled CSS and JS file in [docs/](https://github.com/alanjyu/alanjyu.com/tree/master/docs) will not be overwritten.
 You need to clean them manually.

 ## License